-In case you didn’t know, “close friends list” is a feature introduced by Instagram in 2018 that let users share pictures, videos and messages only with groups of people they’ve selected.
+In case you didn’t know, “close friends list” is a feature introduced by Instagram in 2018 that lets users share pictures, videos, and messages only with groups of people they’ve selected.

 The new camera-focused messaging app has basically three main sections: Camera, Inbox, and Status Screen.

-Nothing has changed regarding of the user interface.
+Nothing has changed regarding the user interface.
 It’s pretty much the same as Instagram’s.
-You can also create Groups chat for people only on your close friend list.
+You can also create Group chats for people only on your close friend list.
 Well, that’s pretty much it.